zainabmelh/guide-articles/articles/JavaScript/the-javascript-global-object/index.md

 ---
-title: "The JavaScript Global Object"
+title: the javaScript Global Object
-parent: "javascript"
 ---
 The global object is an object that is initialized by the JavaScript interpreter before the code is executed.
 All variables that are declared on the global scope (see: [Scopes](http://forum.freecodecamp.com/t/scopes-in-javascript/14696)) are stored in the global object as properties.

 In a Node.js environment, the global object can be accessed by the `global` keyword, while in a browser window it can be accessed by the `window` keyword.
 The `this` keyword also refers to the global object when used in the global scope.
 Please note that using `this` in the global scope will return `undefined` if `strict mode` is enabled.